Voice AI Tools

 This tells the AI under what condition to use the tool.
 In this example:

-"Use this tool to hang up the call when the user asks about refunds."
+"Use this tool to hang up the call if the user speaks inappropriately or abusively."

 The AI will end the call automatically if the user requests a refund—no further interaction required.